1_inspirationVivante

 Biomimicry: when science draws inspiration from nature

-with Kalina Raskin, Physico-chemical engineer, PhD in neuroscience from Sorbonne University and Managing Director of Ceebios, (Centre for studies and expertise in biomimicry) and Emmanuel Delannoy, Consultant, author, lecturer, founding partner of Pikaia, Secretary General of the French IUCN Committee and founder of the INSPIRE Institute
+with Kalina Raskin, Doctor of Biology from Sorbonne University and Director of the Center for Studies and Expertise in Biomimicry (Ceebios) and Emmanuel Delannoy, Consultant, author, lecturer, founding partner of Pikaia, Secretary General of the French IUCN Committee and founder of the INSPIRE Institute

 On October 25th, 2023 |